SPD Selector

 Air Terminal Applications Across Industries

-Residential Building Air Terminal Systems
+Residential Building Lightning Rod Systems

-Typical residential air terminal configuration:
+Typical residential lightning rod configuration:

 • Number of air terminals: 2-6 units depending on house size, roof complexity, and protection zone calculations